tennisfar/til/README.md

 # TIL

-> :memo: Today I Learned
+> Today I Learned

-A collection of concise write-ups on small things I learn day to day across a variety of languages and technologies.
-These are things that don't really warrant a full blog post.
-These are things I've picked up by Learning In Public™ and pairing with smart people at Hashrocket.
+This is a collection of short articles about things I have learned.

 ## Inspired by